SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ## Telegram Commands

 Telegram bots in P.A.N.I.C. serve two purposes.
 As mentioned above, they are used to send alerts.
-However they can also accept commands that allow you to check the status of the alerter (and its running monitors), snooze or unsnooze calls, and conveniently get Cosmos explorer links to validator lists, blocks, and transactions.
+However they can also accept commands that allow you to check the status of the alerter (and its running monitors), snooze or unsnooze calls, mute or unmute periodic alive reminders, and conveniently get Cosmos explorer links to validator lists, blocks, and transactions.

 <img src="./IMG_TELEGRAM_COMMANDS.png" alt="telegram_commands"/>

-For example, the `/status` command returns the following, if Redis is running along with three node monitors and one network monitor, and with calls not snoozed:
+For example, the `/status` command returns the following, if Redis is running along with three node monitors and one network monitor, with calls not snoozed, and periodic alive reminder not muted:

 <img src="./IMG_TELEGRAM_STATUS_COMMAND.png" alt="telegram_status_command"/>